Education Corporation of America: Golf Academy of America

 Golf Academy of America was a two-year golf college, established in 1974, offering a curriculum of golf instruction and golf business management.
 An associate degree in golf complex operations and management was offered plus a bachelor's degree via a partnership with Virginia College.

 Virginia College

 Virginia College was a system of private for-profit post-secondary institutions located primarily in the Southeastern United States.
 It offered classes related to specific professions; certificates, diplomas, and degrees in the areas of health and medical, information technology, business, office management, cosmetology, and criminal justice are offered.
 Virginia College also offered online degree programs.

 Culinard was the culinary institute of Virginia College.
 The program operated on Virginia College campuses in Baton Rouge, Louisiana; Birmingham, Alabama; Chattanooga, Tennessee; Greensboro, North Carolina; Greenville, South Carolina; Jacksonville, Florida; Mobile, Alabama; Richmond, Virginia; and Savannah, Georgia.
 Culinard offered a diploma/certificate in Culinary Arts and, on some campuses, Pastry Arts.
-An online Culinary Arts associate degree is also available if certain criteria are met (e.g., having already had formal training in culinary skills at a post-secondary level).
+An online Culinary Arts associate degree was also available if certain criteria are met (e.g., having already had formal training in culinary skills at a post-secondary level).